skillrepos/ccode/labs.md

 **What we're doing:**  Responding to questions from Claude **Why:** Claude needs our input on some things before proceeding.

 **Action:** Read any questions that come up and select number of answer to proceed if single option for answer.
 (To save time and complexity, it is recommended to use the recommended/simplest option.)
 If you can select multiple options, use arrow keys and space/Enter to select options.
-Then move on to next question using right arrow.
-Answer all questions and then move to *Submit* and press *Enter*.
-If you want to see more of Claude's *thinking* during this process, press *ctrl+o".
+Then, if there are multiple questions, move on to next question using right arrow.
+Answer all questions (if there are multiple, move to *Submit*) and press *Enter*.

 ![Responding to questions](./images/ccode217.png?raw=true "Responding to questions")